 Message persistence

-By default, all messages are sent as persistent, meaning they survive queue manager restarts.
-Messages marked as non-durable are sent as non-persistent for higher throughput.
+By default, all messages are sent as persistent, meaning they are written to disk and survive queue manager restarts.
+Messages marked as non-durable are sent as non?persistent messages that stay in memory and offer higher throughput, but risks message loss if the queue manager stops unexpectedly.

 Non-persistent messages are lost if the queue manager restarts before they are consumed.